-We are divided two ways: some people believe that it is best to be accepting of negative conditions when they are unlikely to overcome them, one the other hand, they think it is better to move up from such conditions.
-This essay express both arguments and why I believe that the latter.
+People are divided into two types: some people believe that it is best to be accepting of negative conditions when they are unlikely to overcome them, while the other think it is better to move up from such conditions.
+This essay expresses both arguments and why I believe that the latter is more valid.

+others / the others

+〇〇／〇〇

-Some people think that it is the most important to bear an unfavorable situation, for instance, a job with which they’re not satisfied, or lack of money.
-Others advocate that trying and improving such situations make better results than accepting.
-I side with the latter idea.
+Some people think that it is the most important to bear unfavorable situations, for instance, a job (with which they’re not satisfied), or lack (of money).
+Others advocate that trying and improving such situations create better results than accepting them.
+I side with the latter idea. * create a better result = より［もっと］良い結果を（生み）出す

-【Introduction】 Some people believe that a unhappy situation like an unsatisfactory job or shortage of money should be accepted while others claim that people have to make efforts to try and improve such situations.
+【Introduction】 Some people believe that unhappy situations like an unsatisfactory job or shortage of money should be accepted while others claim that people have to make efforts to try and improve such situations as long as it is possible.
 In my opinion, I agree with the latter one.

-Some people believe that it is best to accept a bad situation, and others think that fighting for improving the situation better.
+Some people believe that it is best to accept bad situations, and others think that it is important to fight for improving the situations.

 Personally, I can understand both sides.
-Beliefs that everything is a God will and it's useless to do anything against his decisions are still very strong.
+Beliefs that everything is guided by a God will and it is useless to do anything against his decisions.
 It's understandable.
-In hard times, especially in cases of dangerous diseases such as cancer, when there no obvious way how to handle it, many people just give up and gave themselves at the mercy of destiny.
+In hard times, especially in case of developing dangerous diseases such as a cancer and AIDS, when there is no obvious way to cure it, many people will just give it up and be at the mercy of destiny.

-I can understand it, but I can not accept it.
-Live is an action.
-It's unstoppable travel that goes along with time.
-Our bodies is a great example of it: at the moment when we stop breathing or our hearts stop beating, we will die.
-It's applicable to our souls as well.
+I can understand it, but I cannot accept it.
+Life is a series of actions.
+It is unstoppable travel as time goes by.
+Our bodies are a great example of it: at the moment when we stop breathing or our hearts stop beating, we will die.
+It is applicable to our souls as well.
 At the moment, when you completely give up on something - you lose.
 There is no second chance or second life.
-If you will not even try to improve some unpleasant things in your life, you will only suffer.
-Yes, it's much easier or just say, "Life is not fair,
+If you do not even try to improve some unpleasant things in your life, you will only suffer.
+Yes, it's much easier to say, "Life is not fair,

 "Life is not fair, and I can't do anything about it."
-And it is true, life is not fair.
-But that doesn't mean we should spend our lives just toflow along the river like a leaf.
-That doesn't mean we need to constantly swim against the flow.
+It is true, and life is not fair.
+However, that doesn't mean we should spend our lives just letting ourselves go with the flow.
+That doesn't mean we need to constantly swim against the current.
 Certain things can be unturned by anyone.
 But giving up on each and every small thing will make you miserable.
 If there is nothing that can be changed, then what is the purpose of our lives?

-I think everyone should know how to accept their faith even when it's really tough, but at the same time, no one should just live as it is and never try to fight against it.
+I think everyone should know how to accept their faith even when it is extremely tough, but at the same time, no one should just live as it is and never try to fight against it.